SvetlanaLevkovskaya/angular-docusketch/README.md

 ## Features

  - Random Icon Generation: The app randomly selects an icon from a predefined set of icons, including a flag, heart, star, and circle.
- -Button Interaction: Users can click the "Show Random Icon" button to trigger the generation of a new random icon.
+ - Button Interaction: Users can click the "Show Random Icon" button to trigger the generation of a new random icon.
  - Responsive Design: The app is designed to be responsive and can adapt to different screen sizes and devices.

 ## Usage